 Commission Level: up to 15%

 - There is no formal distinction between wholesalers and retails agencies.
-A few large travel agencies such as Airlink Travel, Apple Vacations, Forever Travel, Golden Deluxe, Golden Tourworld, Malaysian Harmony, PNL Travel, Sedunia Travel and Parlo Tours take reservations from consumers through their own retail network.
+A few large travel agencies such as Apple Vacations, Forever Travel, Corporate Information Travel, Golden Deluxe, Golden Tourworld, Holiday Tours and Travel, Malaysian Harmony, Sedunia Travel , Pearl Holiday and Parlo Tours take reservations from consumers through their own retail network.

 Commission Level: up to 10%

-- There are approximately 2,300 outbound travel agencies registered with MATTA and MITM, with more than 300 agencies selling Australian products and packages.
-The majority of agencies are small to medium sized, independently-owned enterprises.
-Around 20 key agencies partner with Tourism Australia and State and Territory Tourism Organisations (STOs) in marketing campaigns.
+- There are approximately 2,300 outbound travel agencies registered with MATTA and MCTA, with more than 300 agencies selling Australian products and packages.
+Majority of agencies are small to medium sized, independently owned enterprises.
+Around 15 key agencies partner with Tourism Australia and State and Territory Tourism Organisations (STOs) in marketing campaigns.

 - With increasing interest from the Free and Independent Traveller (FIT), more travel agencies are organising their own tour packages to meet customers’ needs and demands, rather than relying solely on packages developed by the larger agencies and ITOs.

 - The Aussie Specialist Program (ASP) is the primary platform for Tourism Australia to train and develop front line travel sellers to best sell Australia.